 A Day in the Husband's Accountbook was a novel by Twain, published in 1874.
 The novel was about a destitute man who recorded his wife's daily expenses and found out that his wife had been unfaithful.
 He finally covered up his poverty through revenge.
 The novel is regarded as a classic in the history of English literature and one of the most important works in the history of world literature.

 Mark Twain's masterpiece was The Adventures of Tom sawyer.
-The novel was published in 1876 and is considered one of the most important works in the history of American literature.
-The novel tells the adventures of the protagonist, Tom sawyer, and his conflict with the local Indians.
-The novel was one of Mark Twain's most famous works, which presented the social reality of the American colonial period in a humorous, thrilling and ironic way.
+The novel was published in 1875 and is one of the most important works in the history of English literature.
+It is considered to be the foundation of modern American literature.
+The novel recounts the adventures of the protagonist Tom sawyer and his friends in America and their battles with the Native Americans.
+This novel is famous for its humor, thrills, and irony.
+It is considered one of the classics in American literature.